Join us for a Research Day focused on the Future of Health

 Round Two: Poster Presentations & Lightning Round Presentations

-All students will have the opportunity to present their poster virtually through Slack and Zoom.
-All students presenting their poster are eligible for the People’s Choice Award category.
+All students will have the opportunity to present their posters virtually through Slack and Zoom.
+All students presenting their posters are eligible for the People’s Choice Award category.

 Students with qualifying abstract scores (top 10) will present their research to the judges during the Lightning Round Presentation.
 Each student will be allowed a five-minute virtual presentation on their research poster to a panel of judges.

 The Best Student Presentation competition will honor the top three 'lightning talk' presentations at Research Day.

 Second Place - $75